JakeWharton/jakewharton.com/_posts/2015-12-11-interoperability-policy-for-major-version-updates.md

     This immediately solves the API compatibility problem from transitive dependencies on multiple versions.
 Classes from each can be loaded on the same classpath without interacting negatively.

+    Users can perform major versions updates gradually or in increments rather than requiring an immediate switch.
 If possible, shims for older versions can be built on newer versions in a sibling artifact.
-This also allows users to perform major versions updates gradually or in increments rather than requiring an immediate switch.

     For example, versions 0.x and 1.x would be under `com.example.retrofit`, versions 2.x would be under `com.example.retrofit2`, and so on.